 Online accounts can generally be set up from any state, but bettors would need to be physically located inside Kentucky to legally place a wager.
 Online casinos use geolocation software to determine where players are located.

 Some may be from social or sweepstakes casinos, which are legal and offer free online slots and table games for prizes with no exchange of real money.
 Other offers may be from offshore-based real-money gambling sites, which operate with little or no regulation and should be avoided.

 At the state’s horse racing tracks (Churchill Downs, Keeneland, Kentucky Downs, Ellis Park, Turfway Park, the Red Mile and Oak Grove) and lottery outlets.

-No. Sports betting is not permitted in Kentucky.
+Yes.
+Sports betting is permitted in Kentucky.

 To be determined.
 Several failed sports betting bills assigned regulation to the Kentucky Horse Racing Commission, which already regulates online horse race betting.
 A 2020 Senate bill would have created a Kentucky Gaming Commission.

 Yes, provided the site you are playing on is properly licensed and regulated by the state agency responsible for ensuring that all games are fair and accounts secure.

 All gambling winnings are subject to federal and state tax.
 Kentucky’s withholding rate is 5%.

 "More than 30 years working in online gaming and sports journalism.
 I hope to explain the growing US online casino market to help those new to internet gambling have a better understanding."